Baha Gelenbevi

-Baha Gelenbevi (7 January 1907, İstanbul - 7 August 1984, İstanbul) was active in the nascent Turkish film industry in the years 1940 to 1960.
+Baha Gelenbevi (7 January 1907 in Istanbul – 7 August 1984 in Istanbul) was active in the nascent Turkish film industry in the years 1940 to 1960.

 Family

 He was born in Istanbul in 1907 in an established old Ottoman family, a grandchild of the Ottoman Government Minister Mehmet Cemaleddin Efendi.
 He was educated in Istanbul and in France.
 Baha Gelenbevi's wife, the classical music and opera singer Ren Gelenbevi was originally from France becoming an influential member of the Istanbul musical scene; she taught several prominent Turkish singers and leading figures of Opera in Turkey, during her many years as a Professor at the Istanbul City Conservatory, including Leyla Gencer at her beginnings.
 The Computer Scientist Erol Gelenbe is his second cousin.

 Career

 As well as being a film director he wrote the script for several of his films, including Günahkârlar Cenneti (1958), Kaldirim Ciçegi (1953), Kanli dösek (1949), Yanik kaval (1947), Deniz kizi (1944).
 He devoted the latter part of his life to photography, and his work was presented regularly in art shows in Istanbul and elsewhere.